neondatabase/website/content/docs/guides/prisma-tutorial.md

 }
 ```

-The typical workflow for project that does not sue Prisma Migrate is:
+The typical workflow for project that does not use Prisma Migrate is:

 1. Change the database schema (e.g. using plain SQL)
 1. Run `prisma db pull` to update the Prisma schema